jladan/nvim-latex/README.md

         - [ ] Folding for those longer outlines
     - [ ] Add the ability to jump from the outline to that part of the document.
     - [ ] Multifile support
-        - [ ] just the current file
+        - [X] just the current file
         - [ ] whole document outline
-    - [ ] Toggle showing outline with command
+    - [/] Toggle showing outline with command
+        - [X] toggle, show, and close functions
+        - [ ] vim command and/or hotkey (like with :TSPlaygroundToggle
 - [ ] Fixing errors and warnings
     - [ ] Navigate to next error/warning
         - Probably with LSP or aux file (will have to filter just the errors and warnings)